 In the UK, pharmaceuticals remain the highest R&D spending sector.
-Following substantial growth from 2014 to 2015 (8%), expenditure has remained steady, with a slight decline to £4.1 billion in 2016.
+Following substantial growth from 2014 to 2015 (8%), expenditure has remained steady, showing a slight decline in 2016 followed by growth in 2017 to £4.3 billion.
 The sector reached a peak in its share of overall UK business expenditure on R&D in 2010, with a share of 29% of the total business expenditure on R&D across sectors.
 The next largest spending sectors are motor vehicles and parts and computer programming & information services.
 Aerospace has also seen a return to growth in R&D after a decline.
-Overall, pharmaceutical R&D represented 19% of all business expenditure on R&D in the UK in 2016.
+Overall, pharmaceutical R&D represented 18% of all business expenditure on R&D in the UK in 2017.

 The UK is a relatively R&D intensive country for pharmaceuticals, with an intensity (that is, UK R&D expenditure as a share of UK sales) of 33% in 2016.
 The only sector with a higher R&D intensity is consumer electronics and communications equipment, which has grown substantially since 2010 and which has also seen a recent decline.